PerNilsson360/jstr/README.md

 - Link with libjstr.a

 ## Overview
 XPath [1] is a domain specific language that is designed for XML.
 It has been extensivly used as an emebeded langague.
 The following are some examples.

 - XSLT [3], XPath is used when doing transformation of XML to XML.
 - YANG [4], XPath is used as a constraint language (semantic validation).
 - Netconf [5], XPath is used as a query langauge for data.
 - Schematron [6], XPath is used for semantic validation.

-With this software it is possible to use XPath as a query language for JSON data.
+With this software it is possible to use XPath as a query language for JSON encoded data.
 It is also possible to enforce semantic constraints on JSON data using schematron.
-Structural and "simple" data constraints should be enforced by validation using JSON schema [7].
+Structural and "simple" datac onstraints should be enforced by validation using JSON schema [7].

 Schematron [6] is a XML language but this software implements a subset of it using JSON.
 Schematron is a realtive simple language and relies on XPath to